XZCendence/PwnagotchiFunbox/README.md

 # PwnagotchiFunbox
-Some new tricks for the pwnagotchi!
+Teach the pwnagotchi some new tricks with the help of MDK4